The picture is complex. How can you make the best choice?

 Marine Diesel Oil (MDO) is today's widespread choice, but it is also yesterday's choice.
 The carbon footprint is too large to continue using this fuel as the sole choice for the future.

-Looking into alternatives, it is hard to spot which fuel will be the sound choice.
-There is no single solution viable for all vessel types, and evaluations need to be done of earlier mentioned criteria for each project.
+When considering alternatives, it is difficult to determine which fuel will be the sound choice.
+No single solution is viable for all vessel types, and evaluations of the earlier-mentioned criteria need to be done for each project.
 Looking into possible future needs and scenarios is also an important part of this.

 Alternative fuel study for heavy lift installation vessel design

 A heavy-lift installation vessel is a sizeable asset, driven by stability and deck area requirements.
-Because of its dimensions and layout, there are possibilities to identify available spaces in the vessel to install dedicated tanks for alternative fuels.
+Because of its dimensions and layout, it is possible to identify spaces in the vessel to install dedicated tanks for alternative fuels.

-Studying the typical mission profile for one of our heavy lift installation vessel designs (the ULSTEIN HX118), we find how much energy is needed for the typical operational modes, and the duration of each mode.
+Studying the typical mission profile for one of our heavy-lift installation vessel designs (the ULSTEIN HX118), we find the amount of energy needed for the typical operational modes and the duration of each mode.

-Noting that a typical mission cycle in this example lasts for approx. 14 days and having implemented an alternative fuel tank in this vessel, we can now look at the various fuel options, and the usage of the fuel tank (numbers in green/red).
+Noting that a typical mission cycle in this example lasts for approximately 14 days, and having implemented an alternative fuel tank in this vessel, we can now look at the various fuel options and the usage of the fuel tank (numbers in green/red).

-From the table above it can be concluded that all alternative fuels are theoretically feasible for the Heavy Lift Vessel (if hydrogen is assumed as liquid storage).
-The calculated mass of the alternative fuels is significant, but controllable, within the loading conditions of the vessel; the expected loss in deadweight capacity is negligible.
+From the table above, it can be concluded that all alternative fuels are theoretically feasible for the Heavy Lift Vessel (if hydrogen is assumed as liquid storage).
+The calculated mass of the alternative fuels is significant but controllable within the vessel's loading conditions; the expected loss in deadweight capacity is negligible.

-The reference full-electric vessel with 14 days operation would require a very large amount of battery: impractical from both weight and cost perspective (very expensive ~200M$).
-For short periods, full-electric battery operations can be feasible.
+The reference full-electric vessel, with 14 days of operation, would require a very large battery, which is impractical from both a weight and cost perspective (very expensive ~200M$).
+However, full-electric battery operations can be feasible for short periods.

-But there are other aspects that are not so straightforward.
-For many of the alternative fuels considered by the marine industry, regulations (and therefore readily available and approved technology) are not yet in place.
+But other aspects are not so straightforward.
+For many of the alternative fuels the marine industry considers, regulations (and therefore readily available and approved technology) are not yet in place.

 LNG: